JSS95/dawiq/doc/source/user-guide/model.rst

 .. currentmodule:: dawiq

 :class:`.DataWidget` can be synced with item model by using :class:`.DataclassDelegate` and :class:`.DataclassMapper`.

-The data are stored as :obj:`dict`, and user can convert it to dataclass instance if required.
+:class:`.DataclassDelegate` defines two types of data:

+* Dataclass type: stored with :attr:`DataclassDelegate.TypeRole`
+* Dataclass data: stored with :attr:`DataclassDelegate.DataRole` as :obj:`dict`

+User can retrieve these data from the model and manually construct the dataclass instance.

 .. note::
    Nested dataclasses are stored as nested dictionaries, which can be easily reconstructed by using `cattrs <https://pypi.org/project/cattrs/1.5.0/>`_ package.

 As explained in :ref:`widget`, field type can be different from widget data type.
-In this case we need to define the converters between them by setting two metadata to the field:
+In this case we need to define the converters as the metadata of the field.

-* ``toQt_converter``: unary callable which converts field data to widget data
+* ``toQt_converter``: field data -> widget data
-* ``fromQt_converter``: unary callable which converts widget data to field data
+* ``fromQt_converter``: widget data -> field data

 Basic example
 =============